scribe-org/Scribe-iOS/README.md

 - Change the select noun and preposition annotation features to not require a the `Scribe key` to be pressed (potentially) [(see issue)]()

-- Change the Scribe interface buttons to default UIButtons from plain so that versions lower than iOS 15 can be supported [(see issue)]()

 - Devising and implementing a way to effectively chain Scribe commands together [(see issue)]()

   - For example: providing `Conjugate` as an option for verb translations when `Translate` provides selectable options